-3.8 Checking the Backlash
+3.9 Checking the Backlash

-- Set a depth indicator on one of the ring gear teeth as in Figure 11.
-While supporting the pinion gear by holding the drive shaft, rotate the differential in both directions while observing the maximum. - JWhile supporting the pinion gear by holding the drive shaft, rotate the differential in both directions while observing the maximum variation in depth from the indicator (i.e., the highest value minus the lowest value).
+- Set a depth indicator on one of the ring gear teeth as in Figure 17.
+While supporting the pinion gear by holding the drive shaft, rotate - J While supporting the pinion gear by holding the drive shaft, rotate the differential in both directions while observing the maximum variation in depth from the indicator (i.e., the highest value minus the lowest value).
 This value is referred to as the ring and pinion backlash. - ☐ Rotate the differential center 90° and measure again for accuracy.